ScottLilly/CSharpDesignPatterns/Engine/ActiveRecordPattern/READ_ME.txt

 This design pattern is one technique to handle creating objects from data in your database, and updating the database with changed values.

-Related design patterns: Data Mapper
+Related/similar design patterns: Data Mapper

 Website URL: http://scottlilly.com/c-design-patterns-data-mapper-and-active-record/